-Using a VPN to download torrents is a moral gray area, but because your identity is hidden, there is no way to trace peer-to-peer connections back to you.
+Using these services to download torrents is a moral gray area, but because your identity is hidden, there is no way to trace peer-to-peer connections back to you.
 If you plan on using your VPN for this purpose, make sure that the service allows it.
-Many VPNs do not cover torrenting.
+Many providers do not cover torrenting.

 When it comes to your online safety, there are three general categories of entities that may try to observe your actions online that you should be aware of: ISP Spying, Untargeted Government Surveillance, and Targeted Government Surveillance.

 Most ISPs collect bits of information about your browsing activity known as metadata.
 This information does not specify a user’s personal information, but it can be sold to advertisers, essentially serving as a guide to how to advertise to you.
 Additionally, your browsing can be tracked and sent to government authorities upon request.
-This method of data collection can be prevented by using a VPN.
+This method of data collection can be prevented by using the providers above.

 Untargeted government surveillance refers to the wholesale collecting of citizen internet browsing data.
 Usually done in the name of counterterrorism, this method of surveillance is constantly abused and has been demonstrated to violate First Amendment rights time and again.
 This kind of targeting can be stopped with a VPN.

 Targeted government surveillance, where an official body specifically wants information about you, is generally inescapable and unavoidable.
-Most users who employ a VPN are not those who worry about such things, but it is generally preferable that law enforcement can target such individuals.
+Most users who employ a re-routing software are not those who worry about such things, but it is generally preferable that law enforcement can target such individuals.